Imagine The Lives You’ll Impact …

 Ways to Serve

-Here’s a list of potential ways Resource Staff serve at Camp Lutherhaven and Shoshone Mountain Retreat.
-Resource Staff volunteer an average of 6 or more hours per day, Sunday – Friday.
+Resource Staff serve at Camp Lutherhaven and Shoshone Mountain Retreat in all sorts of ways!
+Plan on volunteering 6 or more hours per day, Sunday – Friday.
 This list is not all-inclusive; the Holy Spirit leads us in innumerable ways to serve God’s Kingdom at camp!

 Pastoral Areas of Service